Peptara LabsPEPTARA LABS

 If someone tells you these peptides are completely safe with no unknowns, they're either selling you something or they haven't read the literature.
 The honest version is: the known risks are low, the known benefits are substantial, and the unknowns are real but not alarming.
 That's the balance you're weighing.

-I tell them to start low.
+We emphasize starting low.
 Whatever the protocol says, the lowest dose for the longest tolerable window almost always produces a better outcome than rushing.
 Your body adjusts.
 Side effects fade.
 Going slow lets you stay on the protocol longer, which is how you actually lose the weight and keep it off.

 When to talk to someone